-Purpose and shared values take center stage in any environment where rapid, disruptive change has become the new norm, especially in the Covid and coming post-Covid era.
-That elevates the role of diplomacy and strategic communications and triggers a rise in demand for new content, local, regional and global engagement strategies, transparency, dispute-resolving mechanisms and open and constructive dialogue.
-Those who see this and act now are going to define this new era.
+Together, this elevates the role of all communications functions and triggers a rise in demand for new content, audience segmentation, local, regional and global engagement strategies, transparency, public diplomacy and dispute-resolving mechanisms.
+Those who see this now and act accordingly are going to define this new era.